 50+ films from the 1920s to the 1980s representing the most iconic costume design in the movies that continues to influence fashion today.

 Even more of the best style you need to know from the Golden Age of Hollywood that personally inspires me and many others in fashion.

 From the runways to the magazines, examples of modern designers and stylists who know their film history and pay homage to classic cinema.

 Often the most stylish aspect of the movies comes from the architecture and Los Angeles locations, so I take you to places around Southern California whose history reflects my passion for classic cinema and its incredible style.

-Due to the popularity of the ladylike classics I love, I created a full vintage collection for GlamAmor....a carefully curated vintage boutique that centered on colorful and sophisticated pieces from the 1950s and 1960s.
+Once upon a time, due to the popularity of the ladylike classics I love, I put together a full vintage collection for GlamAmor--a carefully curated vintage boutique that centered on colorful and sophisticated pieces from the 1950s and 1960s.
 But as a result of my ever-evolving work, I have learned the real value of preservation and a genuine need to protect our design past in order to inform our future.
-Thus, I am converting much of my retail efforts into one of a non-profit in order to present a study collection for research.
-It will start with vintage clothing that shows that connection between film and fashion and gradually expand into the costumes themselves.
-You can view much of the current GlamAmor vintage collection online and even purchase some of the pieces to support the preservation efforts.
-I will be doing more and more fundraising toward these preservation goals in the days to come.
+Thus, I have moved from a retail model into one focused on education, and often present vintage from my collection for study and inspiration.
+You can view some of the former GlamAmor vintage collection online.

 Welcome to GlamAmor!